jacksund/simmate/src/simmate/configuration/digitalocean/README.md

 1. On our DigitalOcean dashboard, click the green "Create" button in the top right and then select "Apps".
 It should bring you to [this page](https://cloud.digitalocean.com/apps/new).
 2. Select Github (and give github access if this is your first time)
 3. For your "Source", we want to select our project.
 For me, this is "jacksund/simmate".
 Leave everything else at its default.
 4. When you go to the next page, you should see that Python was detected.
 We will now update some of these settings in steps 5-8.
 5. Edit "Enviornment Variables" to include the following.
 Also note that we are connecting to our database pool and that your secret key should be [randomly generated](https://passwordsgenerator.net/) and encrypted!:
 ```
 DJANGO_ALLOWED_HOSTS=${APP_DOMAIN}
-DATABASE_URL=${db-postgresql-nyc3-09114.DATABASE_URL}
 DEBUG=False
 DJANGO_SECRET_KEY=randomly-generated-passord-12345
 USE_LOCAL_DATABASE=False
+PREFECT__CLOUD__API_KEY=your-prefect-api-key
 ```
 > note to simmate devs: [consider switching to setting all database variables directly](https://docs.digitalocean.com/products/app-platform/how-to/use-environment-variables/)
+> note for prefect: in the future, I may want to link API keys to profiles so that we can submit to proper clouds -- rather than assume all go through a single prefect account.

 6. Change our "Build Command" to... (`pip install .` is ran automatically)
 ```
-pip install gunicorn psycopg2
+pip install gunicorn psycopg2; prefect backend cloud;
 ```
 7. Change our "Run Command" to...
 ```
 gunicorn --worker-tmp-dir /dev/shm simmate.website.core.wsgi
 ```
 8. Use the button at the bottom of this page to connect to our PostgreSQL database set-up above
-9. We can still with the defaults for the rest of the pages!
+9. We can stick with the defaults for the rest of the pages!
 Create your server when you're ready!

 ### creating our static file server (CDN)